 Implementation

-In the canvas settings, you can change the canvas color, enable or disable the grid, change the grid color, type, size, enable snapshots, change the snap's basic and alternative sizes.
+In the canvas settings, you can change the canvas color, enable or disable the grid, change the grid color, type, size, enable snapshots, and change the snap's basic and alternative sizes.

 For quick placement of schematic components, EasyEDA has a library of common elements.
 Go to the EELib tab to expand the library.

-Following the design plan, we need to take care of the device power supply first.
+Following the design plan, we need to take care of the device's power supply first.
 Since we are going to power the device from the USB port, we will choose the corresponding element in the Connectors section.

 We will use Micro USB for its ease of use and universal availability.